-- New apprenticeship standards allow you to use funding from the levy to offer an approved apprenticeship scheme.
+- Revised apprenticeship standards means you can use funding from the apprenticeship levy to offer an approved apprenticeship scheme in your business.

-- Levy payers can claim back up to GBP9,000 per Level 4 apprentice, or GBP21,000 per Level 7 apprentice, from their contribution to cover the cost of training, so apprenticeships can be extremely cost-effective
+- Levy payers can claim back GBP8,000 per Accounting Technician Level 4 apprentice, or GBP21,000 per Professional Accountant Level 7 apprentice,

-- Non-levy payers can claim up to GBP8,100 per Level 4 apprentice, or GBP18,900 per Level 7 apprentice, to cover the cost of training, enabling you to offer structured and accredited training that might otherwise be beyond your resources.
+- Non-levy payers can claim up to GBP7,600 per Level 4 apprentice, or GBP19,500 per Level 7 apprentice, to cover the cost of training

 - An additional payment of GBP1,000 is available for all employers who take on a 16-18 year-old apprentice